Izenda7Series/docs/ui/doc_advanced_settings.rst

       Setting values provied in Others group

   .. list-table::
-      :widths: 30 70
+      :widths: 20 65 15
       :header-rows: 1

       *  -  Section
          -  Purpose
+         -  Default Value
       *  -  Sort Colum Name
-         -  To alphabetically sort the lists of column or field names
+         -  Tick on this checkbox to alphabetically the lists of column or field names.
+Otherwise, those lists will not be sort.
+         -  True
       *  -  Trim Time In Joins
-         -  To trim the time portion form the Date Time field in a join statement in Report Designer - Relationship page
+         -  Tick on this checkbox to trim the time portion form the Date Time field in each join statement in Report Designer - Relationship page.
+Otherwise, system will use Date Time field in each sort statement
+         -  True
       *  -  Timezone for Data Offset
          -  To set default value for the Timezone Data Offset in Settings > User Setup page.
 And this setting will effect to displayed data value of Datetime/Time fields in the report part. |br|

-               **For example:**
+            **For example:** |br|
             In database the data value is 11:00.
 If user sets “+5” in the textbox of this section then the data value will be shown as 16:00 in the report part.
+         -  0
       *  -  Timezone for Timestamp Offset
          -  To set default value for the Timezone Data Offset in Settings > User Setup page.
 And this setting will effect to all Datetime/Time field in system. |br|
             **For example:** |br|
             The created date of report is 11:00.
 If user sets “+5” in the textbox of this section then the created date will be shown as 16:00 in the system.
+         -  0
       *  -  Convert Null to Empty String
-         -  To convert all null values to blank (empty) in reports or dashboards, select the checkbox of this section in the value column.
+         -  Tick on this checkbox to convert all null values to blank (empty) in reports or dashboards.
+Otherwise, null values keep the orginal values.
+         -  False
       *  -  Show Schema Name
-         -  To show schema name together with the the data source name in any place
+         -  Tick on this checkbox to show schema name together with the the data source name in any place.
+Otherwise, the schema name will be hidden
+         -  False
       *  -  Show Introduction Text
-         -  To show the Introduction Text in the following section:
+         -  To show the Introduction Text in the following section: |br|

-               * Report Designer > Data Source tab > Content Panel > under Report Name
+            \- Report Designer > Data Source tab > Content Panel > under Report Name |br|
-               * Report List > Content Panel > under each report name
+            \- Report List > Content Panel > under each report name
+         -  False
       *  -  Send to Disk Path
          -  To define the path to save files for all Scheduled/Subcribed instances with **Send to Disk** delivery method, input path in the textbox of that section.